 Cavs, GM Griffin part after title, 3 straight NBA Finals

-In this May 15, 2017, file photo, Cleveland Cavaliers general manager David Griffin speaks at a news conference in Cleveland.
-Griffin have decided to part ways following three consecutive trips to the NBA Finals.
+In this Friday, Oct.
+30, 2015, file photo, Cleveland Cavaliers owner Dan Gilbert answers a question before an NBA basketball game between the Miami Heat and the Cleveland Cavaliers in Cleveland.
+Cleveland Cavaliers general manager David Griffin have decided to part ways following three consecutive trips to the NBA Finals.

 Add your comments below